peytoncordero/DRI25/pandas.md

 ```
 </Secret>

-Write code to display a random selection of 10 rows in the DataFrame
+Write code to display a random selection of 10 rows in the DataFrame:

 ### Solution
 <Secret>